webrtc-rs/webrtc/README.md

  </a>
 </p>
 <p align="center">
- A pure Rust implementation of WebRTC API.
+ A pure Rust implementation of WebRTC stack.
 Rewrite Pion WebRTC stack (<a href="http://Pion.ly">http://Pion.ly</a>) in Rust
 </p>

 # Roadmap